ItsZeusBro/OdysseyHymns/README.md

 # Odyssey Hymns
 ## Illiad and Odyssey are Source, Structure, and Routine Abstractions to Homer's Abstract Persistence Constructs.
 #### Odyssey is specific to database orchastration at Abstract and Concrete levels.
+Hymns are the individual middleware APIs to specific database solutions.